Microbial inflammation of the cornea is not uncommon and can be sight-threatening. Culture is the key to diagnosis and management.

 Presentation

-- Initial presentation is similar in bacterial keratitis
+- Initial presentation is similar to bacterial keratitis.

-- Neural ring-shaped corneal infiltrates are specific and develop over time
+- Radial ring-shaped corneal infiltrates are specific and develop over time.

 Investigations